Frequently Asked Questions

 If you recently took a pregnancy test and saw that the results were positive, you may want to have an ultrasound.
 An ultrasound procedure can tell you some important information about your pregnancy.
-It can also help you in the decision-making process of your pregnancy.
-An ultrasound will tell you how far along you are in your pregnancy, whether there is a fetal heartbeat present and where the pregnancy is developing.
-All of this information is crucial to know to help determine the viability of your pregnancy.
+It can also help you in the decision-making process.
+An ultrasound will tell you how far along you are, whether there is a fetal heartbeat present and where the pregnancy is developing.
+All of this information is crucial to know to help determine the viability of your pregnancy and ensure you have all of the facts before making any decisions.

 Some women do not notice the early signs of pregnancy.
 Other women will mistake them for something else.
 By educating yourself, you make yourself capable of detecting your pregnancy at its earliest stages.
 Here is a list of a few typical early pregnancy symptoms: